lhinderberger/libvtp/doc/vtp-v1-spec.md

 +++ DRAFT SPECIFICATION +++
-Draft revision 1b
+Draft revision 1c

-# VTP Specification v1.0
+# VTP Specification Version 1

 ## Summary
 The VTP specification specifies representations of a data format for storing